-I have been exploring the interplay of wine (and spirits and beer) and the human experience since I began WSET.
-Text-based wine blogs were documenting wine palates, but didn't explore our relationship with wine.
-I began a visual wine blog to explore issues that the WSET material didn't touch.
-Eventually, I created and innovated 'illustrated tasting notes', 'wine tone poems', and dynamic 'animated illustrated tasting notes' that I post on Instagram.
-The original blog (see '170 More Illustrations' menu button above) also includes cartoons and comics on wine/spirits politics, wine/spirits culture, and wine/spirits history, none of which are done by anyone in the wine world.
+Exploring interplay of wine and human experience.
+Stretching visual language of wine.
+Text-based wine blogs document wine palates, but can't explore explore our relationship with wine.
+My visuals explored issues that WSET material didn't touch.
+I created and innovated 'illustrated tasting notes', 'wine tone poems', and dynamic 'animated illustrated tasting notes' that I post on Instagram.
+The original blog (see '170 More Illustrations' menu button above) also includes cartoons, comics, politics, culture, history, geography, geology: none of which are done by anyone else.

 Wine, beer, and spirits cross paths with us throughout history and on every conceivable platform of life; but there is scant conceptual or visual exploration of it.
-The modern wine world is full of artless photographs, and representations of vineyards, bottles, and glasses.
-The best examples of 'wine art' are by artists who are not wine-knowledgeable but have been supported by important wineries.
+Modern wine world is full of artless photographs, and representations of vineyards, bottles, glasses.
+All by people without wine knowledge.

-Fueled by curiosity, I stretch further to see what I can produce visually-textually-conceptually to expand an expression of the wine (and occasionally beer and spirits) experience on spiritual, historical, and psychological levels.
-Sometimes I'm searching for the humour in an otherwise self-serious industry – paradoxically, since its products are consumed in order for us to lift ourselves out of the seriousness of the banal and everyday.
+I stretch further visually-textually-conceptually to expand an expression of our alcohol experience on spiritual, historical, and psychological levels.
+Often searching for humour in an otherwise self-serious industry – paradoxically, since its products are consumed as an escape from the banal.